 You'll need substantial experience of working with children and adolescents in a social care, health or education setting to work as a child psychotherapist

-As a child and adolescent psychotherapist, you'll offer psychoanalytic treatment to children and young people up to the age of 25 with a range of mental health difficulties, some of which may be severe or long lasting.
+As a child and adolescent psychotherapist, you'll provide psychoanalytic, psychotherapeutic assessment and treatment to infants, children and young people up to the age of 25 with a range of mental health difficulties, some of which may be severe or long lasting.
 These can include:

 - development delay